 - The DNR has extensive lists of native plant suppliers and landscapers in Minnesota and surrounding states.

 - Restoring the Landscape With Native Plants is an excellent site about a home restoration project in suburban central Minnesota.

-- Wild Ones promotes landscaping with native plants around homes and businesses and has 8 chapters in Minnesota.
+- Wild Ones promotes landscaping with native plants around homes and businesses and has several chapters in Minnesota.